1972 British Columbia time plebiscite

-The British Columbia time referendum, 1972 was a referendum held in British Columbia on August 30, 1972, simultaneously with a general election.
-The actual referendum only took place in four electoral districts and part of a fifth, all located in the northeast or southeast parts of the province.
+A referendum was held in British Columbia on August 30, 1972, simultaneously with a general election.
+The actual referendum only took place in four electoral districts and part of a fifth, all in the northeast or southeast parts of the province.
 The purpose of the vote was to determine which areas favoured following Mountain Time rather than Pacific Time and whether to follow daylight saving time or not.
 All areas chose to follow Mountain Time.

 Lead-up

 The referendum was the result of events in Alberta where, in 1971, Albertans voted to enact daylight saving time.
 Areas in the Peace River Country and Southeast were economically tied to Alberta, and hence were also on Mountain Time.